26%, on Alternative Minimum Taxable Income (AMTI) up to

 The AMT Advisor website provides free explanatory information about specific aspects of the AMT and the AMT forms and their instructions.
 Click on the links below to go to the page with the information you need.

-Why Did Congress Create the Alternative Minimum Tax?
+Why Did Congress Create the AMT?

 In the 1960s, studies by the Treasury Department showed that some high-